Where I’m From

 I was always a creative at heart.
 Growing up in Russia during the nineties, art was my refuge — I would sit for hours painting, transported somewhere else.
 When I was twelve, my work was featured in a local newspaper.
 It was the first time I felt the thrill of my talent being acknowledged, and I was hooked.

 Little by little, I absorbed everything about the fashion industry, and my taste began to crystallize.
-But the relentless pace of New York consumed me, and instead of following my natural talent, I was chasing money, selling real estate between modeling jobs.
+But the high cost of living in New York made it impossible to pursue a career in fashion, so I had to resort to selling real estate between modeling jobs.

 Now, I’ve come full circle.
 That girl who remade her mother’s clothes out of necessity is doing the same thing by choice — transforming, reimagining, creating something new from what already exists.